parasoft/SOAtestToMTM/README.md

 ![Web Client](/images/webclient.jpg)

-The Test Case ID can be found by drilling down into each test suite within the test plan.
-Test Suite IDs will not be used by the importer.
+The Test Case ID can be found by drilling down into each test suite within the test plan, Test Suite ids will not be used by the importer.

 ![Tests](/images/test.jpg)